nobuddyorg/ThrashBuddy/docs/Cloud.md

 ./infrastructure/aws/push-images.sh
 ```

 This script is automatically executed during cluster creation via `create-cluster.sh`.
 However, it can also be run later to update Docker images.

-### Steps:
+The script runs:

 1. **Authenticate with ECR:**
    The script handles authentication automatically.
 2. **Build images:**